 New events will show up in your project

-Mixpanel will track new $identify and $create_alias events when necessary when the identify and alias methods are called respectively in your implementation.
-These events (and $merge) do not count towards billing.
+Mixpanel will track new $identify, $merge and $create_alias events to help with debugging.
+These events do not count towards billing.
 By default, these events will be hidden from dropdowns.
 You can choose to unhide them in Lexicon.

 Unique user counts may decrease, user profile counts may decrease